Welcome to today's edition of the Rush 24-7 podcast.

 That's just what they do.

-They censor anything and anyone that says something that threatens them, something they disagree with.
+They censor, look at political correctness, they censor anything and anyone that says something that threatens them, something they disagree with.

-Fake book has quickly become the primary news source for a whole lot of Americans because they trust it.
+The reason it's so big is because, sadly, but it's the reality, FakeBook has quickly become the primary news source for a whole lot of Americans because they trust it.

-They actually think that the news feed is the result of an algorithm determining most read, most liked, most agreed with, most popular, or what have you.
+Actually, I think that the news feed is the result of an algorithm determining most read, most liked, most agreed with, most popular, or what have you.

-I mean, everybody that is in the quote unquote news business is threatened by it because that's where most Americans now get their first taste of the news every day, is that the fake book news feed.
+I mean, everybody that is in the quote-unquote news business is threatened by it because that's where most Americans now get their first taste of the news every day: is that the fake book news feed.

-Now, fake book is denying that they did any of this.
+Now, FakeBook is denying that they did any of this.

-Fake book is a f I think, I think fake book is denying that they've had anything to do with this.
+FakeBook is, I think, I think FakeBook is denying that they've had anything to do with this, but it's silly to deny it because it's imminently and totally believable.

 It's how most people find out what's going on.

-It's what you know, people are followers.
+It's what, you know, people are followers.

-If something's hot and popular, they want to be in on it, and they want people to think they agree with it and see it the same way.
+If something's hot and popular, they want to be in on it and they want people to think they agree with it and see it the same way.

-So it's it's pretty hideous.
+So it's pretty hideous.

 And once again, all it does is confirm, amplify that the left really has to censor its opposition because it cannot compete.

-This was on the five yesterday, the Fox News channel, and Kimberly Gilfoyle was uh was asking the group there on the show, why wouldn't fake book want those messages there?
+And Kimberly Guilfoyle was asking the group there on the show, why wouldn't FakeBook want those messages there?

-Is it because they have an agenda?
+Because they have an agenda?

 The reason why they don't want it there is because it always wins.